-Miami Destinations for Hispanic History and Culture
+Miami Destinations for Cuban History and Culture

 By Carlos Harrison

-Five hundred years after the first Spaniards set foot in Florida, the feel and appeal of all things Latinx remains indelibly strong.
+Five hundred years after the first Spaniards set foot in Florida, the feel and appeal of all things Latin remains indelibly strong.
 Stands to reason.
 Their descendants multiplied exponentially and new ones from near and far just kept coming, making a bigger and bigger imprint.

 The city is famous for its Latin sounds and tastes, but if you want to feast your eyes and your corazon on some historic, iconic, or just plain culturally symbolic sights, here’s a quick guide.